etclabscore/core-geth/docs/getting-started/installation.md

+---
+title: Installation
+---

+!!! tip "Build from Source"
+    Instructions to build from source can be found [here](/developers/build-from-source/).

 ## Pre-built executable

 If you just want to download and run `geth` or any of the other tools here, this is the quickest and simplest way.